Open to Pitzer students only. Program options subject to change.

 Students must take a minimum of 15 semester units in order earn the equivalent of four Pitzer course credits.
-Students required to take the Pitzer writing course via Sakai will receive an additional 0.5 Pitzer course credits.
+In addition, students will earn 0.5 Pitzer course credits for the writing course via Sakai.
 (See above under Required Courses.)

 Housing and Board Options

 Pitzer students are required to live in homestays.